-Institutional Framework
+E. Institutional Framework

-[Insert 1-3 paragraphs describing the main institution responsible for administering and collecting direct and indirect taxes at the national level, including its governance arrangements and organizational structure, staff complement and total operating budget for the financial year under review.]
+[Insert 1-3 paragraphs describing the main institution responsible for administering and collecting direct and indirect taxes at the national level, including its governance arrangements and organizational structure, staff complement and total operating budget for the current financial year].